-I only recently found out myself that the origin of Halloween began in Ireland and that the Irish took the celebration to the US where it was made into something much bigger.
-Halloween originates from the festival of Samhai, an ancient Celtic harvest festival, about casting out the old and welcoming the new on 1st November.
-The harvest season was at an end and it was a time when departed souls were seen to return to their former homes.
-An Irish Halloween traditional was to light bonfires to ward off evil spirits, and families would carve Jack-o-Lanterns from turnips to carry on their journey home.
+I only recently found out myself that the origin of Halloween began in Ireland and that the Irish took the celebration to the US, where it was made into something much bigger.
+Halloween originates from the festival of Samhain, an ancient Celtic harvest festival about casting out the old and welcoming the new on 1st November.
+The harvest season was at an end, and it was a time when departed souls were seen to return to their former homes.
+An Irish Halloween tradition was to light bonfires to ward off evil spirits, and families would carve Jack-o-Lanterns from turnips to carry on their journey home.
 When the Irish emigrated to America, they continued this tradition using the native pumpkin instead.

-The Romans gave Halloween a Christian spin, with the 31st October marking All Hallows’ Eve – the night before All Saints Day (also known as All Hallows Day) on 1st November and All Souls’ Day on 2nd November.
-From All Hallows’ Eve came the term Halloween that we affectionately use today.
+The Romans gave Halloween a Christian spin, with the 31st of October marking All Hallows’ Eve – the night before All Saints Day (also known as All Hallows Day) on the 1st of November and All Souls’ Day on the 2nd of November.
+From All Hallows’ Eve came the term Halloween which we affectionately use today.

 Halloween in Romania

-Even before the Dracula novel brought about Halloween in Romania, the region of Transylvania has for centuries had it’s own legends about the undead called Strigoi that still exist today.
+Even before the Dracula novel brought about Halloween in Romania, the region of Transylvania has for centuries had its legends about the undead (called Strigoi) that still exist today.
 The Halloween party inside Bran Castle, as it beams in its yellow glow, is a fitting end to the trip in a destination already filled with folklore.

-We decided to dress up as scary monk vampire slayers, a pirate, a Handmaid, a zebra and a mermaid, joining others who embraced cyborg, Star Trek, slaying queen and well-known horror figure alter-egos.
-It quite a unique site watching this Transylvania castle fill up with spooky characters, as Vlad the Impaler welcomed us before we ventured across the six floors for a Bran Castle tour.
+We dressed up as scary monk vampire slayers, a pirate, a Handmaid, a zebra and a mermaid, joining others who embraced cyborgs, Star Trek, slaying queens, and well-known horror figure alter-egos.
+It is quite a unique site watching this Transylvania castle fill up with spooky characters as Vlad the Impaler welcomed us before we ventured across the six floors for a Bran Castle tour.

-Food was provided, with a couple of pop-up bars on site and DJs span the tunes all evening, with some cheesy classics like Monster Mash thrown in for good measure.
-One of the main highlights of the night though, was the highly competitive and hugely entertaining Halloween costume showcase.
-Enter if you dare, for your name will be called and you will have to show you’ve got what it takes.
+Food was provided, with a couple of pop-up bars on-site, and DJs spun tunes all evening, with some cheesy classics like Monster Mash thrown in for good measure.
+One of the main highlights of the night was the highly competitive and hugely entertaining Halloween costume showcase.
+Enter if you dare, for your name will be called, and you will have to show you’ve got what it takes.

 Facts about Bran Castle

-Bran Castle has been many things besides being a famous Transylvanian Castle.
-It’s gone from a fortress, to a castle used in 1438–1442 in defence against the Ottoman Empire, to a royal residence for the last Queen of Romania (Queen Marie) and a communist holding.
+Bran Castle is more than just a famous Transylvanian Castle.
+It’s gone from a fortress to a castle used in 1438–1442 in defence against the Ottoman Empire, to a royal residence for the last Queen of Romania (Queen Marie) and a communist holding.
 Today, Bran Castle is a museum.

-Built in 1382, its original purpose-built was to protect the border between Transylvania and Walachia, but is now better known as Dracula Castle in Romania, home to the legend and host to Europe’s best Halloween celebration.
+Constructed in 1382, its original purpose-built was to protect the border between Transylvania and Walachia but is now better known as Dracula Castle in Romania, home to the legend and host to Europe’s best Halloween celebration.